coreos/docs/cluster-management/setup/switching-channels/index.md

 # Switching Release Channels

-CoreOS is released into beta and stable channels.
+CoreOS is released into stable, alpha and beta channels.
 New features and bug fixes are tested in the alpha channel and are promoted bit-for-bit to the beta channel if no additional bugs are found.

 By design, the CoreOS update engine does not execute downgrades.
 If you're switching from a channel with a higher CoreOS version than the new channel, your machine won't be updated again until the new channel contains a higher version number.